tecoevo/tecoevo.github.io/pages/philosophy.md

 ### Expectations of rotation students / undergraduates <a name="expect_ud"></a>

 - We will start you with a basic task to evaluate your reliability and dedication, then as we get a feel for your skills and interests we will start to talk with you about independent project ideas.
-- You should aspire to get co-authorship or even first authorship from your time in the lab.
+- You should aspire to get co-authorship or even first authorship from your time in the group.
 - Be punctual and reliable
-- Attend lab meeting to learn the gory details
+- Attend group meetings to learn the gory details
 - Do some independent reading on the topic you are studying
 - Ask questions
 - Ask more questions